cl33per/liri-node-app/README.md

 `node liri.js do-what-it-says`

+`node liri.js help`

+## Before running app
-If you want to clone and run it, they would need to supply you own .env file for it to work.
+You need to supply you own .env file for or replace the api keys:
+'spotify'
+'bandkey'
+'movie'

  ### What Each Command Should Do